cihanb/kubernetesdemo_rp/Simple-Step-by-Step.md

 _Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
 It certainly isn't intended for production use._

 ## Requirements
-The steps below were performed using the latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
+The steps below were performed using the latest [Google Cloud sdk](https://cloud.google.com/sdk/) and [kubectl tool](https://kubernetes.io/docs/tasks/kubectl/install/) on MacOS.
 There may be slight differences in detailed instructions with another operating system.

-## Step #1 - Create a kubernetes cluster on Google Cloud
+## Step #1 - Create a Kubernetes cluster on Google Cloud
 Lets first get your commandline environment set up.
 * First authenticate to your Google Cloud environment.
 ```